1. Home

 Colorado

 Colorado’s solar access and easement laws date back to 1979 and were updated by the Colorado Common Interest Ownership Act in 2021.
-The Act “adds specificity to the requirement that HOAs allow installation of renewable energy generation devices (e.g., solar panels) subject to reasonable aesthetic guidelines.”
+The act “adds specificity to the requirement that HOAs allow installation of renewable energy generation devices (e.g., solar panels) subject to reasonable aesthetic guidelines.”

 Connecticut

-Added to the Connecticut Clean Air Act in 2023, CT was the last New England state to establish solar access laws, though HOAs “may adopt rules on the size and placement of solar installations.”
+Added to the Connecticut Clean Air Act in 2023, Connecticut was the last New England state to establish solar access laws, though HOAs “may adopt rules on the size and placement of solar installations.”

 Delaware